-where pT(i,j) is the value of the texture image pixel and po(i,j) is the value of the original image; pT(i,j) and po(i,j) are in the edge area, previously segmented in the original image26.
+where: pT(i,j) is the value of the texture image pixel and po(i,j) is the value of the original image; pT(i,j) and po(i,j) are in the edge area, previously segmented in the original image26.

-We compare the SNR, CNR, DM, INT and EPI of the original images with the texture images obtained using per-pixel computation with the descriptors listed in table 1.
-The first order descriptor that obtained better results enhancing the image was the Mean of the histogram with higher values of DM, INT and CNR than the original image, however the SNR was lower than in the original image and the ability to preserve borders was low; the SNR and the EPI were improved by the Entropy and Mean Difference descriptors respectively, however the other contrast enhancement indexes had no good results using these descriptors.
-Except for the Variance and Energy, all the Haralick texture descriptors improved the SNR significantly but the DM, INT, CNR and EPI were reduced considerably using these descriptors; although none of these descriptors improve the contrast of the image, the Homogeneity of the co-occurrence matrix had higher values in all measurements than the other co-occurrence based descriptors.
-Of all the Run-length texture descriptors the SRE of the run-length matrix have better results improving the DM, INT, SNR and CNR of the image.
+We compare the SNR, CNR, MD, INT and EPI of the original images with the texture images obtained using per-pixel computation with the descriptors listed in table 1, the results are shown in table 2 and table 3.
+The first order descriptor that obtained better results enhancing the image was the Mean of the histogram with higher values of MD, INT and CNR than the original image, however the SNR was lower than in the original image and the ability to preserve borders was low; the SNR and the EPI were improved by the Entropy and Mean Difference descriptors respectively, however the other contrast enhancement indexes had no good results using these descriptors.
+Except for the Variance and Energy, all the Haralick texture descriptors improved the SNR significantly but the MD, INT, CNR and EPI were reduced considerably using these descriptors; although none of these descriptors improve the contrast of the image, the Homogeneity of the co-occurrence matrix had higher values in all measurements than the other co-occurrence based descriptors.
+Of all the Run-length texture descriptors the SRE of the run-length matrix have better results improving the MD, INT, SNR and CNR of the image.
 As the Haralick texture descriptors, none of the run length texture descriptors was able to preserve borders, decreasing the EPI significantly.

-Table 2 shows the results of DM, INT, SNR, CNR and EPI for the original image, while table 3 shows which texture descriptors improve each contrast index.
+Table 2 shows the results of MD, INT, SNR, CNR and EPI for the original image, while table 3 shows which texture descriptors improve each contrast index.
 The results for the pre-processing stage used in the segmentation algorithm to obtain an intensity image with a higher contrast are also shown in table 3.

 Table 2.
 Original image contrast indexes